 If the crop is damaged when mature enough to swath or harvest, once authorized by AFSC, clients may leave representative inspection strips or swaths for inspectors to use to assess damage.
-For information on size and number of strips, see Inspection Strips on page 11.
+For information on size and number of strips, see the Inspection Strips resource on the AFSC website.

-Hail Endorsement coverage on a crop is continuous and remains in effect from year to year unless removed from the crop in writing by the client on or before April 30.
-If a client elects HE, then requests cancellation after April 30, the Cancellation and Premium Refund schedule applies.
+Cancellations: Hail Endorsement coverage on a crop is continuous and remains in effect from year to year unless removed from the crop in writing by the client on or before April 30.
+If a client elects Hail Endorsement, then requests cancellation after April 30, the Cancellation and Premium Refund schedule applies.
 All acres of a crop must be cancelled unless a portion has been put to another use and released by AFSC.